-The elegance of this system is that, once a block is verified, it cannot be withdrawn or easily edited, which renders transactions recorded on a blockchain transparent and immutable (the digital tattoo we mentioned in the introduction).
+The elegance of this system is that once a block is verified it cannot be withdrawn or easily edited, which renders transactions recorded on a blockchain transparent and immutable.
+This concept harkens back to the "digital tattoo" concept we mentioned in the introduction.
 Because each block is cryptographically linked to the blocks that came before it, a blockchain is virtually incorruptible.
 A hacker would need to access a majority of nodes in a very short time to successfully corrupt the entire blockchain, which is an extremely difficult task that requires an immense amount of computing power.
 Because of this, blockchains create secure, authoritative records without the need for a validating central administrator.
 This, in turn, has the potential to reduce the friction and cost of transactions, such as transferring, and recording the transfer of, title to real property.